dingusdk/ihcexample/readme.md

 This is an example to show how to use the IHCSdkWR library to communicate with the IHC controller.

-You can get the library from nuget under the name **Dingus.IHCSdkWR**
+You can get the library from NuGet under the name **Dingus.IHCSdkWR** (If it does not download automatically for this example then right click the solution and "Restore NuGet packages")

 This example will show you: